Italy–Turkey relations: Ottoman Empire – Kingdom of Italy relations

 The Ottoman Empire begun its first diplomatic mission to Italy in 1856, shortly before the establishment of the Kingdom of Italy, by sending Ambassador Rüstem Pasha.
 Since then, Turkey has had a constant presence in Italy throughout both their embassy in Rome and their consulates in Milan and Naples.

 Starting from the late 19th century, Italy had a territorial claim over Ottoman Libya.
 This claim dated back to the Ottoman Empire's defeat by Russia during the war of 1877–1878 and subsequent discussions after the Congress of Berlin in 1878, in which France and the United Kingdom had agreed to the French occupation of Tunisia and British control over Cyprus respectively, which were both parts of the declining Ottoman Empire.
 When Italian diplomats hinted about possible opposition by their government, the French replied that Tripoli would have been a counterpart for Italy, which made a secret agreement with the British government in February 1887 via a diplomatic exchange of notes.
 The agreement stipulated that Italy would support British control in Egypt, and that Britain would likewise support Italian influence in Libya.

 In 1902, a diplomatic crisis between Italy and the Ottoman Empire took place.
 The crisis began due to the Ottomans failing to prevent attacks by Turkish Arabs on Italian sambuks.
 When the Ottoman Empire refused to take precautions to prevent these attacks after repeated Italian threats, Italian warships bombarded Port Midi from 31 October onwards.
 On 10 November, the Ottoman Empire capitulated and agreed to take measures to curb piracy as well as pay an indemnity, ending the crisis.
-Also in 1902, Italy and France had signed a secret treaty which accorded freedom of intervention in Tripolitania and Morocco.From 1911 to 1912, Italy and the Ottoman Empire fought a war over the Turkish provinces of Tripolitana and Cyrenaica, with the former emerging as the victor.
+Also in 1902, Italy and France had signed a secret treaty which accorded freedom of intervention in Tripolitania and Morocco.

+From 1911 to 1912, Italy and the Ottoman Empire fought a war over the Turkish provinces of Tripolitana and Cyrenaica, with the former emerging as the victor.
 During the conflict, Italian forces also occupied the Dodecanese islands in the Aegean Sea.
 Italy agreed to return the Dodecanese to the Ottoman Empire in the Treaty of Ouchy in 1912.
 However, the vagueness of the text, combined with subsequent adverse events unfavourable to the Ottoman Empire (the outbreak of the Balkan Wars and World War I), allowed a provisional Italian administration of the islands, and Turkey eventually renounced all claims on these islands in Article 15 of the 1923 Treaty of Lausanne.

+Though both states were initially neutral during World War I, the Ottoman Empire joined the Central Powers in November 1914 and Italy joined the Entente in May 1915; Italy officially declared war on the Ottoman Empire on 21 August 1915.
+Both states committed troops to the Macedonian front.